Pityriasis rubra pilaris

 - Pityriasis rubra pilaris--familial type

 - Genetics Home Reference (GHR) contains information on Pityriasis rubra pilaris.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Pityriasis rubra pilaris.
 Click on the link to view a sample search on this topic.